Semperdecus/poc-editor/README.md

 # Monaco editor PoC
-A proof of concept to get used to microsoft monaco editor functionalities in react.
+A simple proof of concept/playground to get used to microsoft monaco editor functionalities in react.

 ## Utilities
 -	React